-G AS CHANDELIERS and BRACKETS.
-The increased and increasing use of Gas in Private Houses has induced WILLIAM S. BURTON to collect from all the various manufacturers all that is New and AS CHANDELIERS and BRACKETS Choice in Brackets, Pendants, and Chandeliers, adapted to offices, passages, and dwelling-rooms, as well as to have some designed expressly for him; these are now ON SHOW in one of his TEN LARGE ROOMS, and present, for novelty, variety, and purity of taste, an unequalled assort-ment.
-They are marked in plain figures, at prices propor-tionate with those which have tended to make his Esta-blishment the largest and most remarkable in the king blishment the largest and most remarkable in the king-dom, viz., from 12s.
+GAS CHANDELIERS and BRACKETS.
+The increased and increasing use of Gas in Private Houses has induced WILLIAM S. BURTON to collect from all the various manufacturers all that is New and from all the various manufacturers all that is New and Choice in Brackets, Pendants, and Chandeliers, adapted to offices, passages, and dwelling-rooms, as well as to have some designed expressly for him; these are now ON SHOW in one of his TEN LARGE ROOMS, and present, for novelty, variety, and purity of taste, an unequalled assort-ment.
+They are marked in plain figures, at prices propor-tionate with those which have tended to make his Esta-blishment the largest and most remarkable in the king-dom, viz., from 12s.
 6d. (two light) to 16l.

-AMPS of all SORTS and PATTERNS The Largest, as well as the Choicest, Assortment in existence of FRENCH and ENGLISH MODERATEUR, PALMER'S, CAMPHINE, ARGAND, SOLAR, and other LAMPS, with all the latest improvements, and of the newest and most recherché patterns, in ormolu, Bohemian, and plain glass, or papier maché, is at WILLIAM S. BUR.
-TON'S, and they are arrayed in one large room so that TON'S, and they are arranged in one large room, so that patterns, sizes, and sorts can be instantly selected.
-Real French Colza Oil, 4s.
+AMPS of all SORTS and PATTERNS.
+LAMPS of all SORT'S and FATTERNS.
+L The Largest, as well as the Choicest, Assortment in existence of FRENCH and ENGLISH MODERATEUR, PALMER'S, CAMPHINE, ARGAND, SOLAR, and other LAMPS, with all the latest improvements, and of the newest and most recherché patterns, in ormolu, Bohemian, and plain glass, or papier maché, is at WILLIAM S. BUR-TON'S, and they are arranged in one large room, so that patterns, sizes, and sorts can be instantly selected.
+Real French Colz Oil, 48.
 6d. per gallon.
-Palmer's Candles, 9d., 9id., and 10d. per lb.
+Palmer's Candles, 9d., 92/2d., and 10d. per lb.
+TOUSH COVERS and HOT-WATER

-ISH COVERS and HOT-WATER DISHES in every material, in great variety, and of the newest and most recherché patterns.
+Palmer's Candles, 9d., 92d., and 10d. per lb.
+DISHES in every material, in great variety, and of the newest and most recherché patterns.
 Tin Dish Covers, 6s.
 6d. the set of six; Block Tin, 12s.
 3d. to 28s.
 9d. the set of six; elegant modern patterns, 34s. to 58s.
 6d. the set; Bri-tannia Metal, with or without silver-plated handles, 76s.
-6d. to 110s.
+6d. to 10s.
 6d. the set; Sheffield plated, 10l. to 16l.
 10s. the set; Block Tin Hot-water Dishes, with wells for gravy, 12s. to 30s.; Britannia Metal, 22s. to 77s.; Electro-plated on Nickel, full size, 11l.
 11s.

-full size, 117.
-11s.
-WILLIAM S. BURTON has TEN LARGE SHOW.
-WILLIAM S. BURTON has TEN LARGE SHOWA BOOMS (all communicating), exclusive of the shop, de-voted solely to the show of GENEBAL FURNISHING IRONMONGERY (including cutlery, nickel silver, plated and japan wares, iron and brass bedsteads), so arranged and classified that purchasers may easily and at once make their solotions their selections.
+WILLIAM S. BURTON has TEN LARGE SHOW-BOOMS (all communicating). exclusive of the shop deand classified that purchasers may easily and at once make their selections.
 Catalogues, with engravings, sent (per post) free.
 The money returned for every article not approved of.
 39, OXFORD-STREET (corner of Newman-street); Nos.
-1, 2, and 3, NEWMAN-STREET; and 4 and 5, PERRY'S. PLACE.
+1, 2, and 3.
+NEWMAN-STREET; and 4 and 5, PERRY'S-DIACID PLACE.

+WILLIAM S. BUICION has TEIN LAIMTE SHOW-ROOMS (all communicating), exclusive of the shop, de-voted solely to the show of GENERAL FURNISHING IRONMONGERY (including cutlery, nickel silver, plated and japan wares, iron and brass bedsteads), so arranged and classified that purchasers may easily and at once make their selections

-HE 16s.
-TROUSERS reduced to 14s.-L Trousers and Waistcoat, 22s.-Coat, Waistcoat, and Trousers, 47s., made to order from Scotch Tweeds, all wool, by B. BENJAMIN, Merchant Tailor, 74, Regent-street.
-A perfect fit guaranteed.
+THE 16s.
+TROUSERS reduced to 14s.-Trousers and Waistcoat, 22s.-Coat, Waistcoat, and Trousers, 47s., made to order from Scotch Tweeds, all wool, by B. BENJAMIN, Merchant Tailor, 74, Regent-street.

+A perfect fit guaranteed,